Dove Valley Community Project DVCP Logo

 History Get Adobe Reader Meadow

-The Dove Valley Community Project began in May 2006 when a group of 31 residents in Hatton, Derbyshire, purchased the field adjacent to the River Dove and the island in the centre of the river Dove/Mill Fleam and decided to create a Nature Reserve (Thistley Place Meadow).
-The land in question is held under a legal Constitution so it cannot be sold in the future.
+The Dove Valley Community Project began in May 2006 when a group of 31 residents in Hatton, Derbyshire, purchased the field adjacent to the River Dove and the island in the centre of the River Dove/Mill Fleam and decided to create a Nature Reserve (Thistley Place Meadow).
+The land in question is held under a legal Constitution so it cannot be sold in the future and can only be run as a nature reserve.

-ColumbineHaving been successful in obtaining c.£36,000 from various Grant sources and with very kind support and contributions, we have been able to clear the field of invasive perennial weeds, install a new disabled access, mow footpaths wide enough to allow wheelchair access, increased the marginal planting along the riverbank by installing pre-vegetated coir rolls, installed benches, picnic benches with wheelchair access, a disabled fishing platform, dog and waste bins, planted over 450 shrubs – including hazel, spindle, dogwoods, field roses, gorse, guelder rose, wild privet and broom – to encourage native birds and wildlife.
+ColumbineHaving been successful in obtaining c.£42,000 from various Grant sources, we have been able to clear the field of invasive perennial weeds, install a new disabled access, mow footpaths wide enough to allow wheelchair access, increased the marginal planting along the riverbank by installing pre-vegetated coir rolls, installed benches, picnic benches with wheelchair access, a disabled fishing platform, dog and waste bins, planted over 450 shrubs – including hazel, spindle, dogwoods, field roses, gorse, guelder rose, wild privet and broom – to encourage native birds and wildlife.
 We have also erected pictorial/informative nature reserve signage.
+We also have some memorial trees planted in the area as well as benches commemorating special events.